patrick-llgc/Learning-Deep-Learning/paper_notes/deep_active_learning_lidar.md

 #### Technical details
 - One way to evaluate quality of predictive uncertainty is **sparsification plot**.
 A well-estimated predictive uncertainty should correlate with the true error.
 And by gradually removing the predictions with high uncertainty, the average error over the rest of the predictions will decrease.
 	- If correct, the sparsification plot should be monotonically decreasing.
+	- The idea was first introduced in [Uncertainty Estimates and Multi-Hypotheses Networks for Optical Flow]() <kbd>ECCV 2018</kbd>.
+	- It is also used in [MonoUncertainty](mono_uncertainty.md) digging into the uncertainty of self-supervised depth estimation.

 #### Notes